eProsima/Fast-DDS-docs/docs/fastdds/transport/listening_locators.rst

 Listening :ref:`Locators<transport_transportApi_locator>` are used to receive incoming traffic on the :ref:`dds_layer_domainParticipant`.
-These :ref:`Locators<transport_transportApi_locator>` can be classiffied according to the communication type and to the nature of the data.
+These :ref:`Locators<transport_transportApi_locator>` can be classified according to the communication type and to the nature of the data.

 According to the communication type we have: